moxystudio/rfcs-oss/README.md

 The RFC process will:

-- Facilitate the transparency of decision making by MOXY to end-users, including MOXY members themselves and the community.
+- Facilitate the transparency of decision making by MOXY to end-users, including MOXY team members themselves and the community.
 - Enable individual contributors to help make decisions.
 - Allow domain experts to have input in decisions.
 - Manage the risk of decisions made.